WindVChen/V2M4/README.md

   --seed 42 \
   --use_vggt         # (Highly Recommend) Use VGGT for camera search; omit for USING DUSt3R --baseline         # (optional) Run the baseline model, i.e., directly use the 3D mesh generator to generate a mesh for each frame without V2M4
-  --use_tracking     # (optional) Use point tracking for mesh registration guidance, will add more memory usage and time cost --blender_path {your_blender_path}  # Directory path of Blender executable
+  --use_tracking     # (experimental) Use point tracking for mesh registration guidance, will add more memory usage and time cost
+  --tracking_camera_radius {radius}  # (experimental) Set the camera tracking radius (this is only valid when using `--use_tracking`) to keep the object visible during motion, default is 8
+  --blender_path {your_blender_path}  # Directory path of Blender executable
 ```